IBM/event-automation/_ep_1.0/07-advanced-flows/03-deploying-prod.md

 **Important:** This deployment cannot be used with {{site.data.reuse.ep_name}} UI.

+**Note:** The [Apache operator sample](https://github.com/apache/flink-kubernetes-operator/tree/main/examples/flink-sql-runner-example){:target="_blank"} that is referenced in the following sections points to the version of the sample in the `main` branch, which is up to date, and might include fixes that are absent in the `release-1.5` and `release-1.6` branches.

 ## Prerequisites

 - The SQL statements are exported from the {{site.data.reuse.ep_name}} UI and saved to a file, for example, `statements.sql`.